 - Violation of court order during the bankruptcy process

 - Have received a bankruptcy discharge in the recent years

 Debts that can be subject to a strong release objection

 These are debts that can create controversy amongst the lenders and can lead to strong objection if the filer appeals for release of such a debt.
 Such debts have a 50-50 chance of being released.
 They can be listed as follows-

 - Use of credit card for the purchase of luxury goods – In 99.9% cases, such a debt is a non-dischargeable debt and every credit card lender will surely object release or discharge of such a debt

 - Cash advances – If a bankruptcy filer has received any cash advance from a lender within 70 days of the bankruptcy filing, especially above $1,000, it can be regarded as a fraudulent transaction.
 Hence, the cash advance could be a non-dischargeable debt.

 - Any debt that is obtained by providing for incorrect or false documentation

 - Any debt that has been incurred due to willful damage to other’s property of causing injury to someone else is also subject to a non-discharge.

 It is still not something which straightforward to interpret as there are a lot of ifs and buts when it comes to the type of debts that can be wiped out versus debt that shall prevail even after bankruptcy.
-Dial in 888-297-6203 for more information and get all your questions answered from the subject matter experts.
+Dial in 888-297-6203 for more information and get all your questions answered from the subject matter professionals.